-(CNN) -- Here's an in-depth look at the life of songwriter and convicted murdered Phil Spector.
+Here’s a look at the life of former songwriter and convicted murderer Phil Spector.

 Birth place: Bronx, New York